SherG/sherrieg/content/blog/fix-hugo-raw-html-omitted.md

 ---

-I recently updated one of my Hugo sites and afterwards all links added with HTML were stripped out.
+I recently updated some stackbit files on one of my Hugo sites and afterwards all hyperlinks added with HTML were commented out + made invisible on the live site.
 In View Source the links were commented out with this:

 ``` html
 <!-- raw HTML omitted -->
 ```

-In some cases, the wrapped text was removed.
+In some cases, the wrapped text was invisible on the live site.
 In other cases, not.

 Thanks to a <a href="https://stackoverflow.com/questions/63198652/hugo-shortcode-ignored-saying-raw-html-omitted/63206852#63206852" target="blank">Stackoverflow contributor</a>, I got the answer and added this fix below to my config.toml file.
 Sharing this here in case someone out there's searching for a solution too.